-I always find it scary to see cars travelling down the road with their roof, back window and tail lights covered in snow.
+I always find it scary to see cars travelling down the road with their roof, back window and tail lights covered in snow or ice.

 All drivers, young and old, need to take the time to thoroughly clean the snow and ice off of their vehicle before they get on the road.

 Make sure you plan to leave early so that you have time to clean your vehicle properly.